 TESTIMONY: DRY BONES, LIVE!

 Greg’s father is a Russian-Polish Jew and his mother is Italian-American.
 Greg gained an interesting perspective on both Christianity and Judaism from growing up in an interfaith home.
-He went to Jewish holidays with his father’s side of the family and churches with his mother’s side of the family.
+He went to Jewish holidays with his father’s side of the family and churches with his mother’s side.
 Greg remembers accepting Yeshua while visiting his grandmother’s church at eight years of age.
 Praise the LORD for a praying grandmother!

-As a teenager and college student, he attended a wide variety of churches.
-Greg also gained proficiency in gospel music during these years.
-He graduated from college at the University of Massachusetts with a B.A. in both Vocal Jazz & Gospel Music as well as Psychology.
-However, Greg had one foot with the LORD and the other in worldly living.
+As a teenager and college student, Greg attended a wide variety of churches.
+He also gained proficiency in gospel music during these years.
+By the time he graduated from college at the University of Massachusetts with a B.A. in both Vocal Jazz & Gospel Music as well as Psychology, Greg had one foot with the LORD but the other in worldly living.

 In Spring 2000, Greg began to point his life wholeheartedly toward God.
-Greg was hired as an assistant music director to well-known gospel musician, Ron Metcalf, in New York City.
-Ron made use of Greg’s musical gifts and talents but he also took Greg under his wing spiritually.
-In addition to praying for and counseling Greg, Ron encouraged him to seek out the Jewish people who knew Jesus.
-Little did Greg know that there was a Messianic Jewish movement, let alone that God would one day call him and his wife into full-time ministry.
-Within a year, Greg rededicated his life to the LORD at his mother’s church.
+He was hired as an assistant music director to well-known gospel musician, Ron Metcalf, in New York City.
+Ron did more than just make use of Greg’s musical gifts and talents; he took Greg under his wing spiritually by praying for and counseling him.
+Ron encouraged him to seek out the Jewish people who knew Jesus.
+Little did Greg know that there even was a Messianic Jewish movement, let alone that God would one day call he and his wife into full-time ministry.
+Within a year, Greg had rededicated his life to the LORD at his mother’s church.
 Immediately, God was bringing the dry bones in his life to life!